The free splitting complex of a free group II: Loxodromic outer automorphisms: Theorem : Dynamics of elements of on

-\begin{proof} Since $\Lambda$ fills it is associated to the top stratum in any \ct\ representing $\phi$.
-The Remark preceding Remark 1.3 of \SubgroupsThree\ implies that $\A$ is a $\phi$-invariant free factor system if $\Lambda$ is non-geometric and is obtained from a $\phi$-invariant free factor system by adding a rank one component if $\Lambda$ is geometric.
-The lemma therefore follows from Corollary 3.32 of \BookOne\ which implies that $\phi$ does not preserve any co-edge one free factor system. \end{proof}
+\begin{proof} Let $\F$ be a proper, $\phi$-invariant free factor system.
+Let $f \from G \to G$ be a \ct\ with top stratum $H_r$ in which $\F$ is realized by a core filtration element $G_s \subset G_{r-1}$.
+Since $\Lambda$ fills, $H_r$ is an \eg\ stratum and $\Lambda$ is associated to $H_r$.
+Remark 1.3 of \SubgroupsThree\ implies that if $\Lambda$ is non-geometric then $\A = [G_{r-1}]$ which is a proper $\phi$-invariant free factor system, and if $\Lambda$ is geometric then $\A$ is obtained from $[G_{r-1}]$ by adding a rank one component.
+Conclusion~\pref{ItemANANotOneEdge} therefore follows from Corollary 3.2.2 of \BookOne\ which implies that the co-edge number of $[G_{r-1}]$ is $\ge 2$, and combining this with $\F \sqsubset [G_{r-1}]$ and with Lemma~\ref{fact:co-edge}, Conclusion~\ref{ItemPFFSNotOneEdge} also follows. \end{proof}

 \begin{lemma} Suppose that $\phi$ is rotationless, that $\Lambda \in \L(\phi)$ fills and that $\A = \A_{\na}(\Lambda)$ is its non-attracting subgroup system. \begin{enumerate} \item If $\F$ is a co-edge one \ffs\ then $\F$ carries a conjugacy class that is not carried by $\A$. \item If $\F$ is a co-edge two \ffs\ then one of the following holds. \begin{enumerate} \item $\F$ carries a conjugacy class that is not carried by $\A$. \item $\F$ is obtained from $\A$ by removing $\le 3$ rank one components. \end{enumerate} \end{enumerate} \end{lemma}